Windtower Ridge Resort

 A perfect spot to set up the camera and kiss longingly as the shutter snaps leaving an image with a most pleasing, romantic backdrop that a BW image here will not do justice so we won’t try – just go check it out yourself.
 To find this pristine wilderness shot, drive the Smith-Dorien south from Canmore to where Spencer Creek meets the road and Mt.Sparrowhawk towers above.
 Find a cairn on the left side of the wide creek/meadow and hike up for only a short, easy five minutes plus.
 The forest darkens up and a bubbling creek emerges upon you and the bright green mossy woods which have a enchanted Robin Hood aura.
 The area is truly remarkable and you have only about 50m square to find the right angle for the perfect photo.

 As you drive west of Cochrane, you will soon either have the chance to get onto Hwy#1 via a short-cut through the town of Morley, or, you can continue along the curvy Hwy#1A to Yamnuska.
-At the turn south leading through the hamlet of Morley, peer up north onto a bumped grassy hill to witness the red statue of the man on the horse.
+At the turn south leading through the hamlet of Morley, peer up north onto a bumped grassy hill to witness the statue of the man on the horse.
 Be very careful of traffic, the road is very narrow, check it out from a safe viewing spot.

 Oldest Trees in Kananaskis